MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 Before you begin, determine the **Report Scope** (Site or Document Library); **Report Location** (a location within a SharePoint document library that you want to save the report to).
 The Report Location tells us where to generate a report file, and it should be a link to a file and there can't be a file with the same name.

-- Here’s an example of the PowerShell script that generates a **site-scoped** report at the [report location](https://contoso.sharepoint.com/SharedDocuments/SiteReport.csv).
+- Here’s an example of the PowerShell script that generates a **site-scoped** report at the `report location`, `https://contoso.sharepoint.com/SharedDocuments/SiteReport.csv`.

 > [!NOTE]
 > The report location is within a SharePoint document library.